Do you worry that you and your partner seem to always be fighting?

 That’s why it’s best to start an interaction that could become a fight in a soft, loving, or affectionate way.
 Then your Beloved will not feel like he should shut down or distance himself to self-soothe.

-Here are eight tips to help you follow Fight Club Rules in your relationship so you can air differences in a more constructive way:
+Eight tips to help you follow Fight Club Rules in your Relationship

-1. Count your breaths.
-This is a powerful way to calm yourself down.
+Count your breaths.
+This is the most powerful way to calm yourself down.

 If you and your partner are having difficulty expressing your needs and opinions or are having frequent high intensity arguments, I’m here to help.
-Go here to get a free session with one of my awesome expert Love Mentor® relationship coaches.
+Get a free session with one of my expert dating and relationship coaches.